dinomite505/learning_terraform/001_terraform_basics/README.md

 - you will then be sent to that project
 - use the the given configuration block for any .tf file where you want to run Terraform

-- make sure you are properly authenticated **terraform login** command or use **credentials block**
+- Use **terraform login** command to authenticate with Terraform Cloud
-- if you use terraform login command, Terraform will generate an API token for your user and it will store that token and store it as a JSON file in the this folder /home/user/.terraform.d/credentials.tfrc.json
+- With this command Terraform will generate an API token for your user and it will store that token
-- accept and then open given URL to create the token
+- Accept and then open given URL to create the token
-- choose the description for it and set the expiration date/time and make sure you save the token for future use
+- Choose the description for it and set the expiration date/time and make sure you save the token for future use
-- copy the token, paste it in your console and confirm with "yes"
+- Copy the token, paste it in your console and confirm with "yes"
-- if successful you will se a Terraform logo with your user
+- If successful you will se a Terraform logo with your user

 Now, in your console run **terraform init adn terraform plan**